Skip to Content

 The tour is 12 hours long because there are around 6 hours of driving to and from Tequila.

-If the long drive to Tequila and back doesn’t sound like fun to you, you can still enjoy tequila right in PV!
-You can join a tequila tasting tour that’s guaranteed to leave you smiling (you can thank the tequila for that!)
+If the long drive to Tequila and back doesn’t sound like fun to you, you can still enjoy tequila right in Puerto Vallarta!
+You can join this 4-hour tequila tasting tour at Finca 18 Distillery that’s guaranteed to leave you smiling (you can thank the tequila for that!).
+It will take you through the gorgeous farm and the impressively large distillery as you learn about the process – and then sample tequila made right there!
+It’s only $48 USD and you can easily book it online here!

 22. Pirate Ship Dinner Cruise with Show